 Sky Q has plenty of other features too, including a couple that have been added since launch.

 For instance, if you click on the touchpad during a TV show that is either recorded or streamed, you get an option to scroll through other episodes and subsequently download them, all while you continue to watch the one that is currently being played.
 And if you do the same with a film, you can see recommended similar films.

-Music is now heavily catered for too.
+Music is now heavily catered for too, with Spotify due in a 2018 update too.
 There's a dedicated section in the UI that highlights the broadcaster's Sky Arts coverage a lot better, while music channels, national radio and Vevo all get equal billing.
 Vevo offers three 24-hour music channels along with the ability to create your own radio station based on an artist in a similar way to Spotify Radio.

 And when you've given up trying to work out what to listen to from the various channels and services from Sky you can Bluetooth or AirPlay music from your own device to the TV.
 Then send the track to all boxes around the home, synchronising them if you're having a house party.
 Sonos who?
 Multi-room eat your heart out.